maikejonne/safeemail/docs/README.md

 ![][3]

 ### 3.4 Receiving mail
+3.4.1 Check The Message
-3.4.1 Alice logs in to his Gogo mailbox, checks the message, and gets the extraction code left by Bob.
+Alice logs in to his Gogo mailbox, checks the message, and gets the extraction code left by Bob.
 ![][4]

+3.4.2 Read Mail Content
-3.4.2 Alice receives the Bob message extraction code, and uses the private key of x_alice_x_address_2 to sign the extraction code.
+Alice receives the Bob message extraction code, and uses the private key of x_alice_x_address_2 to sign the extraction code.
 The signature and the address of the pickup are verified by the service provider Yaho and can be retrieved.
 ![][5]

 It should be noted that Alice knows who x_bob_x_address_2 is and which service provider should go to get real email information.